Staubgeborener/Klipper-Backup/docs/updating.md

 ```

 !!! warning "Keep in mind"
     Editing most files (with the exception of .env) inside of the `klipper-backup` folder, can lead to a 'dirty' repository, which will cause moonraker or the local git repository to be unable to pull updates until resolved.
-See [How to contribute](contribute.md) for how you should setup your dev enviroment.
+See [How to contribute](contribute.md) for how you should setup your dev environment.
 For Pull requests see [pull request](https://github.com/Staubgeborener/klipper-backup/pulls) or you are welcome to open a [feature request](https://github.com/Staubgeborener/klipper-backup/issues).